IsraelCohen54/ThesisAdvisorAgent/README.md

 Discovery Phase: A specialized "Talk Agent" searches for real academic literature (PubMed, Google Scholar) most relevant to your thesis.

-Debate Phase: Two context-aware agents (PRO and CON) engage in a multi-round debate to analyze the feasibility, novelty, and ethics of your idea, supervised by a "Judge" agent that provides a final verdict and scoring.
+Debate Phase: Two context-aware agents (PRO and CON) engage in a multi-round debate to analyze (e.g.) the feasibility, novelty, and ethics of your idea, supervised by a "Judge" agent that provides a final verdict and scoring.

 ## 🚀 Key Features
 Hybrid Architecture: Combines deployed Vertex AI agents for tool execution with local, asynchronous coordination for complex debate logic.